tianshengwang/iCF/README.md

 ```
 <img src = images/D5_MLS_tune.png width=350>

-*Note that despite using a smaller minimum leaf size (MLS), the causal forests do not grow deeper due to the presence of a strong 3-way interaction (W:X1:X3) in the simulated data set.*
+*Note that despite using a smaller minimum leaf size (MLS), the best trees from causal forests do not grow deeper due to the presence of a strong three-way interaction (W:X1:X3) in the simulated data set.
+In such scenarios, we can proceed with implementing iCF when tuning MLS does not affect the depth of the best tree.*

 ***Step 3.
 Implement iCF on simulated dataset***
 ```{}